andlo/mycroft-skills-list-gitbook/skills/fallback-chatbot.Fantailed.md

 If the lxml install fails, do the following: sudo apt install -y libxml2-dev libxslt1-dev zlib1g-dev python3-pip sudo pip3 install lxml
-Note that the installation of lxml can be very slow on low RAM devices like the Raspberry Pi (I am talking in the order of 10min+!).
+Note that the installation of lxml can be very slow on low RAM devices like the Raspberry Pi I am talking in the order of 10min+!.
 If you ever doubt that it's even doing anything, open another terminal and run htop on it.
 ![](../.gitbook/assets/star.png)